 The bathroom is one of the most used rooms in any house, and with our practical tips and tricks, you will be able to turn yours into a functional space that works for your budget.
-Bathroom renovations in Australia can generally range anywhere between $16,000 - $75,000+*, depending on the project specifications, site conditions and a range of other factors.
+Bathroom renovations in New Zealand can range anywhere between $20,000 - $90,000+*, depending on the project specifications, site conditions and a range of other factors.
 Our simple tips below will help you keep your costs in check.

 Bathroom layouts on a limited budget

 The main thing to remember for a basic bathroom makeover is that all your fixtures will stay where they are because moving them will involve extra, costly replumbing and rewiring.
 This means that the position of your shower, vanity, and toilet will remain the same.
 A budget of up to $30,000 is realistic, but you might be able to get away with spending less if you only replace critical items such as the shower or vanity while keeping other items that are still in good working order.

 If your home is an older house, your builders may discover water damaged timber or floorboards.
 Old pipework is another common problem.
 If your home has an old, galvanised pipes, chances are you will need to replace them as they are often rusty on the inside.
 It pays to have a contingency budget of at least 15 to 20% aside for such unforeseen problems.
 Some very old plastic pipes and fittings may be due for replacement too to avoid leaks.
 Copper piping is usually fine and new pipes can be joined onto it.
 Some waste pipes also need replacing to conform to the new standard diameter requirement of 100 millimetres.

 Even a straight swap of, for example, shower for shower, usually requires some extra work to alter the pipes and make the new item fit properly.
 Wall linings also need to be peeled off and replaces.
 If you would like to exchange an old floor standing vanity for a new wall hung model, the pipework needs to be reset to fit into the designed space within the drawer of the vanity.